Skip to product information

 Quantity

-Superb bronze medal commemorating the famous Battle of Jena (October 14, 1806), Napoleon I's decisive victory against Prussia.
+Superb bronze medal commemorating the famous Battle of Jena (October 14, 1806), a decisive victory for Napoleon I against Prussia.

-Engraved by Andrieu, a famous medalist of the First Empire, this historic piece is a vibrant tribute to imperial glory.
+Engraved by Andrieu, a famous medalist of the First Empire, this historical piece is a vibrant tribute to imperial glory.

 Date: 1806.